 LTIP grants in 2014 will be in line with the levels set out in the policy report.
 The LTIP will vest subject to the degree of achievement of two equally weighted performance measures, absolute ROE and relative TSR performance, which have been chosen to reflect shareholders' long term interests.
-No grant will be made to Patrick Regan, who tendered his resignation as CFO on 22 January 2014 and will leave the Board and the Group on 28 March 2014.
+No grant will be made to Patrick Regan, who tendered his resignation as CFO on 22 January 2014 and will leave the Board and the Group before the AGM.